Supporting Someone at End-of-Life

 Even if the person you are caring for is not at end-of-life, hospices are hubs of support for anyone dealing with a life-limiting illness.
-They can often help organize visiting volunteers, day hospice, and other supports, as well as offer information and respite for the caregivers.
-You can find information about local hospices and other supports here.
+They can often help organise visiting volunteers, day hospice, and other supports, as well as offer information and respite for the caregivers.
+You can find information about local hospices and other supports here

 3. Create a circle of care around the person you are supporting.